 My story is not a new one, but I want to tell it regardless.
 This is not intended to be a high of my horse warning to the reader, but instead a very personal and emotional account of a couple years in my life.

 As of writing I am twentyfour years old.
 I have had a depression for at least six to eight years and counting now, of which I’ve had two years of therapy at a psychologist.
-The therapy didn’t end the depression, it only gave me some tools to be able to live with it.
+The therapy didn’t end the depression, but it gave me some tools to be able to live with it.
 That’s quite an improvement considering where I was a couple years ago.

 I started this project because at the time of my depression, I was very lonely.
 I wished for an extended hand, somebody who could tell me exactly what to do to escape from my shitty life and be normal again.
 That person never came and I came to the bitter realization that I had to do it all by myself.
 Someone else couldn’t make me a better person, that was my own responsibility.

 During what I call my darkest years, I was lonely and sad and angry at the world and at myself.
-I had failed at a couple of studies in the past and that made me disappointed in myself.
+I had failed at a couple of important (to me) lifegoals in the past and that made me disappointed in myself.
 I started to despise and hate the person I had become.
 To escape from these negative emotions, I took refuge in alcohol.
 It started reasonable with a couple beers a day, but soon I was drinking about two crates of beer per three days.

 That was by far the worst time in my life.
 It cost me two friendships, three studies and about twenty thousand euro in college loans.

 To family and friends, I tried to keep up a mask by pretending to do well in studies, sports and hobby’s.
 In reality I did nothing of those.
 Instead I took to an alluring but utterly destructive regimen of buying alcohol, playing video games, turning in bottles of beer for the deposit and buy a bit of junk food with that.
 Drink more alcohol, play more video games, eat more junk food and so on and so on.